 - Mental healthcare and therapy: Explosions can cause significant psychological distress.
 You can recover compensation for mental healthcare and treatment in a personal injury claim.
 This can help victims deal with the emotional effects of the explosion.

 - Wrongful death: A wrongful death lawsuit is when a victim’s family takes legal action after a gas explosion.
 This victim was sadly killed because of someone else’s carelessness.
-In such cases, the family may seek compensation for a variety of damages.
+In such cases, the family may seek compensation for various damages.
 These may include costs for the funeral, burial, or cremation.
-They also cover lost income and future earnings the deceased would have provided.
+They also cover lost income and future earnings that the deceased would have provided.

 In many cases, a gas explosion may happen while you are at work.
 You can file a workers’ compensation claim with the company in these cases.
 This can help pay for your medical bills and lost income.
-But you may also have a third party claim if the cause of the explosion was because someone else’s negligence.
+But you may also have a third-party claim if the cause of the explosion was due to someone else’s negligence.
 For example, if a faulty product caused the explosion, you can file a claim with the manufacturer.
 You can also file for workers’ comp.

 If your workplace experiences gas explosions, speak with an experienced workers’ compensation lawyer who handles third-party claims.